 All staff have undergraduate caseloads assigned by last names.
 The alphabet distribution is indicated as well as specific student populations.

-Student Last Name A-D
+Student Last Name A-D and Transfer Students

-Student Last Name E-J, Transfer & Graduate Students
+Student Last Name E-J and Graduate Students

 Student Last Name K-L